Catalysts for change

 I started teaching in 2019, and then studied part-time for a degree in Physics & Maths – which I gained in 2021 with a distinction.

-Last year, Mukwashi selected me to teach Integrated Science to all secondary grades, and I already feel at home here.
+At the end of 2023, Mukwashi selected me to teach Science to all secondary grades, and I feel at home here.
 I produced good results where I worked before and hope to do even better at Mukwashi.

 My name is Nelia Nkhoma